vrm-lab/Quadrature-Mirror-Filter-FPGA/docs/integration.md

-## Integration
+## Integration Validation (QMF + Gain)

-This repository also includes an **integration-level validation** that combines multiple RTL building blocks into a single streaming pipeline:
+This repository also includes an **integration-level validation** combining multiple RTL building blocks into a single streaming pipeline:

-QMF Analysis → Dual Gain → QMF Synthesis
+QMF Analysis → Dual Gain (Low / High) → QMF Synthesis

-The integration demonstrates that:
+The integration test demonstrates that:

-- QMF subbands can be independently processed in the frequency domain
+- QMF subbands can be processed **independently** in the frequency domain
-- Gain modules operate correctly inside a multi-stage AXI-Stream pipeline
+- Gain modules operate correctly inside a **multi-stage AXI-Stream pipeline**
-- Subband-domain processing is correctly reflected in the reconstructed output
+- The reconstructed output reflects expected **subband gain behavior**
-- AXI-Stream handshakes remain stable across chained modules
+- AXI-Stream handshakes remain stable with no deadlock or data loss

-Integration artifacts include:
+The `docs/integration` directory contains:

-- System-level architecture diagram
+- a high-level architecture diagram
-- RTL testbench waveforms
+- representative waveform captures from RTL simulation

-- CSV logs for offline inspection
+This integration is provided **for functional validation only**.

-The integration is provided to **validate composability and correctness**.
+It does not aim to optimize audio quality or serve as a reusable system design.

-It is **not intended as a production reference design or performance benchmark**.
+The focus remains on **RTL correctness, fixed-point discipline, and composability of DSP building blocks**.